una-ada/anarchy.website/_posts/2016-02-24-acm-bylaws.md

 3. Keeping all equipment and services within the lab operational at all times, so as to not obstruct the usage of the lab.
 4. Maintaining the cleanliness and organization of the lab.
-5. Organizing the lab’s hours and tutoring services.
+5. Organizing the lab's hours and tutoring services.

 ### §4.3 The UWRF ACM Events Committee